masotime/json-url/README.md

 I explored several options, the most popular one being [MessagePack][1].
 However, I noticed that it did not give the best possible compression as compared to [LZMA][2] and [LZW][3].

 At first I tried to apply the binary compression directly on a stringified JSON, then I realised that packing it first resulted in better compression.
-For short strings, LZW largely outperformed LZMA, but for the most part you'd probably be looking to compress large JSON data rather than small amounts (otherwise a simple stringify + base64 is sufficient), so I went with LZMA - this may be configurable in later (major) versions, although it will likely break backward compatibility.
+For small JS objects, LZW largely outperformed LZMA, but for the most part you'd probably be looking to compress large JSON data rather than small amounts (otherwise a simple stringify + base64 is sufficient), so I went with LZMA - this may be configurable in later (major) versions, although it will likely break backward compatibility.

 Finally, I went with [urlsafe-base64][4] to encode it in a URL-friendly format.